Saratoga bar and restaurant Siro’s closed until further notice

 SARATOGA SPRINGS, N.Y.
 (NEWS10) — Siro’s, a bar and restaurant in Saratoga Springs, has been closed until further notice.

-Saratoga Springs Commissioner Robin Dalton has said the closure is due to improper documentation being filed for their required Chapter 136 Eating & Drinking license.
+Saratoga Springs Public Safety Commissioner Robin Dalton said the closure is due to improper documentation being filed for their required Chapter 136 Eating & Drinking license.

 The code for temporary outdoor eating and drinking permits in Saratoga Springs can be viewed here.